SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoUserPoolDeviceConfiguration.md

----
-layout: glossary
-title: Add-VSCognitoUserPoolDeviceConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCognitoUserPoolDeviceConfiguration

 ## SYNOPSIS
-Adds an AWS::Cognito::UserPool.DeviceConfiguration resource property to the template
+Adds an AWS::Cognito::UserPool.DeviceConfiguration resource property to the template.
+DeviceConfiguration is a property of the AWS::Cognito::UserPool: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-userpool.html resource that defines the device configuration of an Amazon Cognito User Pool.

 ## SYNTAX